This post may contain affiliate links. Please see our disclosure policy.

 1. Start by making the crust.
 Add graham crackers and sugar to a food processor and pulse until crumbly and uniform.
 Slowly pour in butter, vanilla extract, and a pinch of salt.
 Add the crumbles to a tart pan and press against the pan to form the crust.
 Add to the freezer.

-2. Then make the caramel layer for this salted caramel chocolate tart.
-A lot of people are nervous to make caramel (and rightfully so), but don't fret.
-This caramel layer is so simple to make.
+2. Make the caramel layer for this salted caramel chocolate tart.
 Simply add sugar to a deep sauce pan over medium low heat.
 Stir occasionally until all sugar is melted and brown.

 5. If making the meringue, again this is optional.
 All you have to do is whip egg whites until they’re bubbly/frothy, and slowly add sugar and then add vinegar or cream of tartar to make the meringue stable and glossy.
 Pipe that on top and call it a day!
 (I used the 4b piping tip from Wilton)